Marcell-Gentles/CourseScheduler/data/README.txt

 The sorted list of schedules, which is hopefully only generated one time, or maybe regenerated whenever the user thinks of new courses/sections they may want.
 Most of the utility then comes from filtering and browsing this list.
-See expanded.json for an example of how a schedule is represented in JSON.
 In the "sections" field is an array of course objects.

 Schedule: